Are you stopping yourself?

 Allow yourself some room for improvement.
 How you’re doing has greater value than how you look.
 Getting results for your clients is more important than the packaging.
 Perfection stifles growth; whereas, excellence gets results.

-The strategy is to go with “good enough.”
-My clients are high achievers.
-They get more stuff done by taking fast action.
-That’s because they’re receiving faster feedback about their work.
-This accelerates business growth because they acted imperfectly, not in spite of it.
+The strategy is to go with good enough whenever possible.
+My clients; overall, are high achievers.
+More gets accomplished when they take fast action.
+And, learn from what worked and what to do differently the next time around.
+This accelerates their firm’s growth because they acted imperfectly, not in spite of it.

 Your flight plan